Venezuela willing to cut oil output along with OPEC: minister

 Venezuela argues a previous Exxon award from Paris-based International Chamber of Commerce for $908 million should be discounted.

-PDVSA has said it expects to eventually pay closer to $1 billion in the International Center for Settlement of Investment Disputes’ (ICSID) award, which announced its decision last month.
+PDVSA has said it expects to eventually pay closer to $1 billion in the International Centre for Settlement of Investment Disputes’ (ICSID) award, which announced its decision last month.

 Ramirez said recent imports of Algerian crude, to dilute Venezuela’s growing extra-heavy output and replace more costly naphtha purchases that had been used for the same purpose, were part of growing bilateral plans including a joint venture.